-During our morning in Karoo NP we went on a short run around the rest camp area, drove up to Klipspringer’s Pass to a beautiful viewpoint, walked the Fossil Trail and drove the Lammertjiesleegte Loop with a stop to swim and eat lunch at Bulkraal Picnic Spot.
+During our morning in Karoo NP we went on a short run around the rest camp area and drove up to Klipspringer’s Pass to a beautiful viewpoint.
+We then walked the Fossil Trail and drove the Lammertjiesleegte Loop with a stop to swim and eat lunch at Bulkraal Picnic Spot.
 For more details read our Guide to Karoo National Park.

-After lunch we headed out of the park and continued our drive towards the Drakensberg, aiming for Morning Glory Cottages* near Gariep Dam.
+After lunch we headed out of the park and continued our drive towards the Drakensberg, aiming for Morning Glory Cottages near Gariep Dam.
 The drive took just over 4 hours, mainly on the N1.
-We turned off about 40 minutes before the end, through beautiful scenery – there is a big reservoir here (Gariep Dam), and quite a lot of game grazing near the edges.
+We turned off about 40 minutes before the end, through beautiful scenery.
+There’s a big reservoir here (Gariep Dam), and quite a lot of game grazing near the edges.

 Morning Glory Cottages was a great place to stay.
 The Cottages are on a horse stud farm, so they had many beautiful horses which you can go and look at.
 They also had a nice braai area just outside our cottage.
 We hadn’t got much food ourselves so ordered the ‘braai pack’, which contained plenty of lekker food and everything else you need for a braai.
 Breakfast was included and very substantial, we had a lot of bread left over which we packed for later.

 Day 3: Gariep Dam to Golden Gate Highlands NP